 If you aren't part of a local game store's online community, or if they don't have one set up, there are a couple ways you can get connected.
-One is to simply reach out to your store and ask (give them a little bit of time—many of them are getting this information today as well).
+One is to simply reach out to your store and ask.
 Another is to head to locator.wizards.com to find your local game store's website.
-Not every store has a website on there right now, but our teams here are reaching out to our stores to help them set up options and connect them to our store locator.
-Many of them will be setting up online communities through Discord, WhatsApp, and Facebook, so you may have to join or download one of those applications.
+Many of them have set up online communities through Discord, WhatsApp, and Facebook, so you may have to join or download one of those applications.

 - Play in the event (win or lose as much as you want)

 - Take a screenshot of your event page